rcfdtools/R.LTWB/.datasets/CHIRPS/RemoteSensingRainChirps.md

 #### Average correlation yearly and method

-This table show the average correlation values obtained for each method in every year in the record set.
+This table shows the average correlation values obtained for each method in every year in the record set.
 Get the table [IDEAMJoinedChirpsCorrelationYear.csv](IDEAMJoinedChirpsCorrelationYear.csv)

 |   Year |   Pearson |   Kendall |   Spearman |